Glaucoma

 Glaucoma can cause gradual vision loss, but if detected early enough and treated well enough, the process can be arrested.

 Investigation for glaucoma starts with a simple eye test, painless measuring of eye pressure, and careful examination of the eye.
-If there is concern, investigations are undertaken such as Nerve Scans, Visual Field Testing, and Water Drinking Tests.

 If a diagnosis is made, treatment is started, and then monitoring occurs over time.
 This is a lifelong disease.